Mosaic AI announces launch of enterprise B2B support platform

 Relationships between Product and Support can be tense at times.
 Support feels the pressure of customer needs and frustrations, while Product has a growth-oriented roadmap they’re focused on achieving.
 Every time a support ticket gets escalated, it can feel like a distraction from those goals.

-The best way to alleviate this tension is to leverage data to make informed decisions.
+The best way to alleviate this tension is to use data to make informed decisions.

 Since most customer feedback and input comes in unstructured formats (support tickets, call transcripts, etc.), AI is a vital tool to make this feasible.
 While many AI platforms use enterprise search functionality to enable users to query data, we don’t believe that’s sufficient for B2B companies.
 Asking AI to query large volumes of data from scratch each time leads to slow processing times and inconsistent results.